Zaid Ibrahim

-Datuk Mohd Zaid bin Ibrahim (Jawi: محمد زيد بن إبراهيم; born 10 April 1951) is a Malaysian politician, lawyer and former Minister in the Prime Minister's Department for Legal Affairs and Judicial Reform (March 2008-September 2008).
+Mohd Zaid bin Ibrahim (Jawi: محمد زيد بن إبراهيم; born 10 April 1951) is a Malaysian politician, lawyer and blogger who served as the Minister in the Prime Minister's Department for Legal Affairs and Judicial Reform from March 2008 until September 2008.
 He was previously a Senator in the Dewan Negara, the upper chamber of the Parliament of Malaysia.

 He was a member of the United Malays National Organisation (UMNO), before being suspended on 2 December 2008.
-UMNO is part of the ruling Barisan Nasional coalition which he joined in 2000.
+UMNO is part of the then-ruling Barisan Nasional (BN) coalition which he joined in 2000.
 He was the Member of Parliament for Kota Bharu from 2004 to 2008.
 He is also the founder of Zaid Ibrahim & Co., the largest private law firm in Malaysia.
-Presently he is a member of United Malays National Organisation (UMNO), a component of Barisan Nasional (BN) coalition.
+Presently, he is a member of the Malaysian Islamic Party (PAS) in the Perikatan Nasional (PN) coalition.

 He also acted as the defense attorney for former prime minister Najib Razak in the RM42 million SRC money laundering case.
 Najib was imprisoned on 23 August 2022, following an unsuccessful appeal.

-Early life and legal career
+Early life and education

 Born in Kota Bharu, Kelantan, Zaid went to Sultan Ismail College, Kota Bharu before started his law studies in Universiti Teknologi Mara, Shah Alam (or Institut Teknologi Mara as it was known then) by taking his LL.B (Hons.)
 External Programme which was conducted by the University of London.

+Early career

-Upon graduating from ITM, he went to London and was accepted as a Barrister-at-Law, Inner Temple.
+Upon graduating from ITM, Zaid went to London and was accepted as a Barrister-at-Law, Inner Temple.
 In 1987 he founded Zaid Ibrahim & Co., which as of 2008 is the largest law firm in Malaysia with over 140 lawyers.

-Early membership with UMNO
+Early political career

 In 2000, he joined UMNO, becoming Kota Bharu UMNO division chief a year later.
 He was later suspended but became Kelantan Umno deputy lion chief two years later.
 Zaid contested and won the Parliamentary seat of Kota Bharu in the 2004 general election.
 However, UMNO dropped him as a candidate in the 2008 general election.
 It suffered heavy losses, including the 2/3 majority necessary in the Dewan Rakyat to pass amendments to the Constitution.

 Zaid is known for his criticism of the government's handling of legal issues such as the judiciary, human rights and Islamic law.
 He supported the establishment of the Royal Commission of Inquiry into the Lingam Video Clip, criticising the government's initial response to the clip.